sheerun/rspec-gherkin/README.md

 It is an extension to it. `rspec-gherin` among others:

-1. Allows for running feature files directly.
+1. Focuses on strong mapping between features and specs for them
-2. Marks as pending:
+2. Allows for running feature files directly
-  * features and scenarios that doesn't have any specs yet
+3. Notifies if any features/scenarios have pending specs
-  * specs that doens't have any matching features and scenarios
+4. Notifies if any specs have no matching features/scenarios
-  * features tagged in Gherkin as `@updated`
+5. Marks specs as pending if matchinf feature has been tagged as `@updated`
-3. Provides better error messages, indicating location of feature and spec files.
+6. Provides RSpec messages, indicating location of feature and spec files.

 ## License